 The Trend

 We are only examining a small number of posts from each brand, but it is evident that brands that tie products to lifestyle gain higher pageviews over time.
 For example, Tiffany is tying the busy metropolitan woman’s lifestyle to the T collection, and Coach is matching women who seek the spotlight to their lively new collection.
 This approach makes sense as it is important to produce content based on customer’s needs.
-Savvy marketers are focusing resources
+Savvy marketers are focusing resources on experimenting with high-quality content versus acquiring followers.

 So, what does the future hold for brands on WeChat?
 What will be the next influential content marketer be?
 We can’t wait to find out, especially as more and more companies embrace the positive impact that content marketing makes on awareness and the bottom line.